zkvn/crypto-factor-model/README.md

 ipython kernel install --user --name=factor-model python -m ipykernel install --user --name=factor-model
 ```
-3. Select the kernel factor-model in Jupyter
+5. Select the kernel factor-model in Jupyter
+6. Open one of the notebooks and take a look

 # Factor Model
 - Market factor: a market cap weighted index of SPY and a few selected crypto
-- Momentum factor: weekly returns of a winner crypto portfolio mins a loser portfolio
 - Macro factors
     - VIX Implied volaility of SPX options
     - XAU Gold price
     - DXY Dollar index
     - Interest Rates
+- (TODO )Momentum factor: weekly returns of a winner crypto portfolio mins a loser portfolio

 # Future study
 - Machine learning approach cross-validation for some parameters